OloruntobiAwoderu/Product-service/README.md

 ## API

-The API is currently in version 1 (v1) and it is hosted on heroku at [Base URL](https://stacktrace01.herokuapp.com/api/v1)
+The API is currently in version 1 (v1) and it is hosted on heroku at [Base URL](https://products-v1.herokuapp.com/)

 ## API Documentation

-You can find the documentation here [API DOCS](https://stacktrace01.herokuapp.com/api/v1/docs/) For best results, I recommend testing via the API DOCS
+You can find the documentation here [API DOCS]https://products-v1.herokuapp.com/api/v1/docs/) For best results, I recommend testing via the API DOCS

 ## Author

-- **Ayodele Akinbohun**
+- **Oloruntobi Awoderu**